-Stephen Hammer and Owen Watkins oboe and recorder
+Stephen Hammer and Priscilla Herreid oboe and recorder

 John Finney organ, harpsichord and conductor

 Gerald Wheeler organ and harpsichord

 Marcia Gronewold Sly, who has a received high praise for her “clear, strong, luminous mezzo-soprano” (San Francisco Examiner), is a versatile artist whose repertoire ranges from the Baroque to the avant-garde in opera, oratorio, and chamber music.
 Working with such esteemed conductors as Kent Nagano, Nicholas McGegan, Joanne Falletta, and William McGlaughlin, Marcia has appeared with organizations that include Bangor Symphony Orchestra, American Bach Soloists, Philharmonia Baroque Orchestra, the Carmel Bach Festival, San Francisco Opera, and the Kronos Quartet.
 A founding member of two vocal ensembles dedicated to contemporary music, Modus Novus and Ariel, she has sung in premiere performances and recordings of numerous works.
 A graduate of San Francisco Conservatory of Music who began studying music and theater at University of Illinois, Ms. Gronewold Sly also holds a degree in Interdisciplinary Creative Arts from San Francisco State University and a Master of Fine Arts in Music Performance and Literature from Mills College.
 She currently serves on the voice faculty at University of Maine, Orono, and as Executive Director of Blue Hill Bach, and teaches in her private studio in Brooklin, Maine.

 Praised by the Boston Globe for her “crystalline tone and graceful musicality”, soprano